runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 Note that sort `Fruit` of the function's argument is unchanged, but everything else has been wrapped in double quotation marks.
 This is because in BNF notation, we distinguish between two types of **production items**:
 **terminals** and **non-terminals**.
-A terminal represents a literal string of characters that is a verbatim part of the syntax of that production.
-For example, `Banana` is part of the syntax.
+A terminal denotes a fixed sequence of characters that is a verbatim part of the syntax of that production.
+For example, `Banana`, `(`, `)`, or `colorOf` are such a sequences of characters and all considered terminals.
 Conversely, non-terminals, refer to a sort name, like `Fruit`, and the syntax of the production they belong to accepts any valid term of that sort at that position.

-In the previous lesson we executed successfully the program `colorOf(Banana())` using `krun`. `krun` parses and interprets terms according to the grammar defined. `Banana()` is a term of sort `Fruit`, hence a valid argument for function `colorOf`.
+In the previous lesson we executed successfully the program `colorOf(Banana())` using `krun`.
+That is because the program represented a term of sort `Color`: indeed, `Banana()` is a term of sort `Fruit`, hence a valid argument for function `colorOf`. `krun` parses and interprets terms according to the grammar you define.
 Under the hood, the term is automatically converted into an AST (abstract syntax tree), and then the function `colorOf` is evaluated using the function rules provided in the definition.

 How does K match the strings between the double quotes?
 The answer is that K uses [Flex](https://github.com/westes/flex) to generate a